akmiller01/NodeJS-OLS/README.md

 NodeJS-OLS
 =========

-A linear algebra implementation of ordinary least squares regression as a Node JS module with optional controls for heterskedasticity
+A linear algebra implementation of ordinary least squares regression as a Node JS module with optional controls for heteroskedasticity

 Note: Although I have tested this for accuracy, please do not base any work on it without first testing it yourself.